Easy southern cheesy sausage breakfast quiche is a delicious recipe with tons of flavors and a buttery, flaky crust.

 - 1-1/2 cups milk

-- Preheat oven to 350-degrees.
+- Preheat oven to 350 degrees.

 - Brush melted butter on the pie crust and bake for 20 minutes.

-- Mix cooked sausage with flour.
+- In a mixing bowl, mix cooked sausage with flour.

 - Sprinkle the cheese into the pie crust.